RedisLabsModules/redex/README.md

  * `LOWERCASE` - uses only lowercase letters
  * `UPPERCASE` - uses only uppercase letters

+Credit: Meni Katz

 **Reply:** Integer, the length of the String after it was modified.

-# rxhash
+# rxhashes

-This module provides extended Redis Hash commands.
+This module provides extended Redis Hashes commands.

 ## `HGETSET key field value`